Betelrigel/Dockerized-data-pipeline-to-fetch-stockmarket-data/README.md

 Open a new terminal window (keeping the docker-compose up session running).
 Execute the following command to connect to the database container:

-docker exec -it postgres_db psql -U your_username -d stock_market
+bashdocker exec -it postgres_db psql -U your_username -d stock_market
 (Replace your_username with the user defined in your .env file.)

 Enter your database password when prompted.
 Run a SQL query to inspect the data:

-SELECT * FROM stock_data ORDER BY date DESC LIMIT 10;
+sqlSELECT * FROM stock_data ORDER BY date DESC LIMIT 10;
 Stopping the Pipeline
-To gracefully stop all running containers, return to the original terminal session and press Ctrl + C. Then, remove the container instances: docker-compose down
+To gracefully stop all running containers, return to the original terminal session and press Ctrl + C. Then, remove the container instances: bashdocker-compose down

-To remove the containers and the persisted PostgreSQL volume (deleting all stored data), use: docker-compose down -v
+To remove the containers and the persisted PostgreSQL volume (deleting all stored data), use: bashdocker-compose down -v